Dr Nēpia Mahuika

 Convenor History Programme; Graduate Student Adviser (History), Senior Lecturer

 Dr Nēpia Mahuika is Ngāti Porou.
 He is the convenor of History at the University of Waikato, and has served as chair of Te Pouhere Kōrero (Māori Historians Collective of Aotearoa), and is a past President of the National Oral History Association of New Zealand.
 Dr Mahuika specialises in New Zealand history and Māori and iwi histories, oral history, historical theory and methodology, indigenous histories, and history and ethics.
 He is a Fulbright Scholar (UOI, 2013), and was the inaugural recipient of the Judith Binney Fellowship in 2019.

-His most recent book, Rethinking Oral History and Tradition (OUP, 2019) challenges non-indigenous definitions of oral history practice, politics and theory.
-Dr Mahuika writes on Māori martial arts, whakapapa (genealogy), biography and history, historical trauma, wānanga as historical pedagogy and method, and decolonisation.
-He is currently working on a History of Mākutu in Aotearoa, and is part of the working group involved in writing the New Zealand History curriculum reset for 2022.
+His most recent book, Rethinking Oral History and Tradition (OUP, 2019) was awarded the OHA Book prize in 2020 and challenges non-indigenous definitions of oral history practice, politics, ethics and theory.
+Dr Mahuika writes on Māori martial arts, whakapapa (genealogy), biography and history, historical trauma, wānanga as historical pedagogy and method, and decolonization.
+He is currently working on a History of Mākutu in Aotearoa, an edited collection on global Indigenous oral history methods and ethics, and is part of the working group involved in writing the New Zealand History curriculum reset for 2022.

 Mahuika, N. (2019).
 Rethinking Oral History and Tradition: An Indigenous Perspective.
 New York: Oxford University Press.